oliviawestmacottssw/SSW.Rules.Content/rules/webinar---do-you-know-how-to-create-a-webinar-using-gotowebinar/rule.md

 ---

-​One of the best ways to attract and convert leads into clients is using webinars.
+One of the best ways to attract and convert leads into clients is using webinars.
 This rule will show you how to setup a webinar using GoToWebinar.

 `youtube: https://www.youtube.com/embed/PLyPjRYjNxQ?rel=0`

-​